The Complete Guide To Incorporating Butter Into A Healthy Diet

 Here are some further myths about butter that require debunking:

-• Butter heart disease: Recent research suggests there isn’t a strong link between saturated fat found in butter and heart disease.
+• Butter causes heart disease: Recent research suggests there isn’t a strong link between saturated fat found in butter and heart disease.

 • Butter leads to obesity: It’s excessive calorie intake from any source, not just fats like butter, that contributes most significantly to weight gain.